 In order to accomplish its objectives of organisation, support, communication, education and representation, IBE:

 - Promotes, stimulate and assists in the formation and continued development of organisations of people with epilepsy and those who care for them in all countries.

-- Encourages relevant epilepsy organisations to become members of IBE.
+- Encourages relevant epilepsy organisations to become an IBE Chapter.

 - Publish information about epilepsy and about the IBE, which is disseminated as widely as possible, by way of newsletters, reports and surveys and electronic means.